fuse-box/fuse-box/README.md

 ]
 ```

-On top of that a css file will added to DOM upon request if not found in the bundle.
+On top of that a CSS file will added to DOM upon request if not found in the bundle.

 ## HTML Plugin